-- And finally, provide highly focused action on a few strategic initiatives in support of that course and direction.
+- Highly focused action on a few strategic initiatives in support of that course and direction

 If your current process is virtually non-existent or fails to attain the intended results you may need to bring in a professional management consulting firm to help set your municipality up for success, such as The Mercer Group.
 William “Bill” Stipp, Senior Vice President for The Mercer Group, sat down with us to define the unique process used to facilitate the creation of municipal strategic plans across the United States.